-The following pages illustrate locomotive dimensions that I have obtained either indirectly (from specifications or online measurement sources) or directly (by measuring locomotives myself).
+The following pages illustrate locomotive dimensions that I have obtained either from specifications or online measurement sources, or from directly measuring locomotives myself.
 Where applicable, these dimensions are also listed in the pages of Locomotive Phases.

 Drawings with dimensions listed